-Spending one day in Amsterdam and looking for an easy to follow itinerary?
+Spending one day in Amsterdam and looking for an easy-to-follow itinerary?
 Look no further!
-We have a complete guide for you.
+I have a complete guide for you.

-We won’t lie to you.
-Seeing Amsterdam in a day isn’t enough.
+I won’t lie to you.
+Seeing Amsterdam in a day isn’t ideal.
 Although the city is compact, there are lots of fun things to do here.

 One day in Amsterdam

 As said, 24 hours in Amsterdam is not enough.
 However, you can still have a pleasant day discovering interesting, historical, and fun places in the city.